White Men Can't Jump (2023 film)

-White Men Can't Jump is an upcoming American sports comedy film directed by Charles Kidd II and written by Kenya Barris and Doug Hall.
-It is a remake of the 1992 film of the same name.
-It stars Sinqua Walls and Jack Harlow in the lead roles.
+White Men Can't Jump is a 2023 American sports comedy film directed by Calmatic, and written by Kenya Barris and Doug Hall from a story they co-wrote with Ron Shelton.
+It is a remake of the 1992 film.
+It stars Sinqua Walls and Jack Harlow, in his acting debut, in the lead roles, alongside Teyana Taylor, Laura Harrier, Vince Staples, Myles Bullock, and Lance Reddick.

-White Men Can't Jump is scheduled to be released on May 19, 2023, on Hulu.
+The film was released by Hulu on May 19, 2023, and received mixed reviews, with critics comparing it unfavorably to its original counterpart.